LispEngineer/EthernetRepeater/README.md

     * Adding an entry to the transmit FIFO

 * Simple RGMII RX interface
+  * Handle RGMII configuration frames; use to determine DDR RX
   * Handle all 3 speeds
   * Receive frame bytes into a RAM buffer
     * Rotate receives through multiple buffers
     * Check frame CRC
     * Include flags on the received frames
   * Handle non-nibble/byte aligned receives (?)
+  * Expand RAM size:
+    * Allow reads 32 or 64 bits at a time, but still write 1 byte at a time with byte selects
+    * Same, but write a word at a time
+    * Expand RAM size by 1 bit, when that Nth bit is set it signals end of packet, and the other bits signify things like:
+      * CRC error
+      * Frame error
+      * Then we could send a "Receive begin" message on the FIFO and the receiver could read from RAM the data as it is coming in.
+      * Or we could send a "Receive complete" message on the FIFO with the final length and error information
+  * Build a streaming output (AXI-Stream?) when we are getting a packet
+    * Have an end of packet flag, which shows CRC and framing errors

 * Enable reduced preamble mode for Management Interface?